-MATE Disk Usage Analyzer
+MATE Disk Usage Analyzer (Baobab)

-The MATE Disk Usage Analyzer, found at Applications > System Tools > MATE Disk Usage Analyzer, is a graphical tool for analyzing how your storage media is being used.
-It can scan the entire file system on a disk or in a specific folder.
+The MATE Disk Usage Analyzer, found at Menu ► System Tools ► MATE Disk Usage Analyzer, is a graphical tool for analyzing how your storage media is being used.
+It can scan the file system on a disk or in a specific folder.
 It provides a graphical treemap window for each selected disk or folder.